4d/docs/docs/Concepts/classes.md

 A user class in 4D is defined by a specific method file (.4dm), stored in the `/Project/Sources/Classes/` folder.
 The name of the file is the class name.

-> The class file name must be ECMAScript compliant. **Class names are case sensitive**.

 For example, if you want to define a class named "Polygon", you need to create the following file:

 - Database folder